Why do people so often

 The wealth gap between rich and poor, instead of being absurdly wide, as it is in most

-countries today, might become merely extremely
+countries today, might become smaller, that is, merely extremely

 wide.
 The rich are terrified of sharing anything at all (they have not